wontonst/system-requirements-specification-markdown-srs-md/README.md

-IEEE SRS in MD format
+Institute of Electrical and Electronics Engineers (IEEE) System Requirements Specifications (SRS) in Markdown (MD) format